EtchedPixels/Fuzix-Compiler-Kit/README.md

 All names are translated into a 16bit token number.
 So for example every occurence of "fred" might be 0x8004.
-The cc0 stage has no understanding of C scoping so 0x8004 isn't tied to any kind of scope, merely a grouup of letters.
+The cc0 stage has no understanding of C scoping so 0x8004 isn't tied to any kind of scope, merely a group of letters.

 After tokenizing it writes the symbol table out to disk as well.
 It turns